ugoviti/izpbx/README.md

 - Point your web browser to the IP address of your docker host and follow initial startup guide

-Note: by default, to handle correctly SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside without using docker internal network range.
+Note: by default, to handle correctly SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range.
-Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host.
+Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested).

+# Tested systems and host compatibility

+Tested Docker Runtime:
+  - moby-engine 19.03
+  - docker-ce 19.03
+  - docker-compose 1.25

+Tested Host Operating Systems:
+  - CentOS 7
+  - CentOS 8
+  - Fedora Core 31
+  - Debian 10

-# Deploy upgrade path
+# Container deploy upgrade path

 1. Verify your current running version
 2. Upgrade the version of izpbx changing image tag into `docker-compose.yml` (verify for changes upstream in official repository and merge the differences)